-Eoin Grindley: Chief Financial Officer
+Eoin Grindley - Chief Financial Officer

-Eoin Grindley was appointed Chief Financial Officer of Falcon in July 2012.
-Eoin has over 20 years of financial management experience and has worked in senior management positions at Sandvik Mining and GE Energy.
-Mr. Grindley is a member of the Chartered Institute of Management Accountants since 1996, having graduated from Trinity College Dublin with a B.Sc (Management) in 1991.
+Mr. Grindley was appointed Chief Financial Officer of Falcon in July 2012.
+Mr. Grindley has over 20 years of financial management experience and has worked in senior management positions at Sandvik Mining and GE Energy.
+Mr. Grindley is a Fellow of the Chartered Institute of Management Accountants and holds a B.Sc (Mgmt) from Trinity College, Dublin.

-Daniel Bloch: Corporate secretary
+Daniel Bloch - Corporate secretary